BroadbandForum/usp/docs/resources/typst-template.typ

 #import "typst-stringify.typ": stringify

+// XXX missing fonts now generate warnings, so restrict the list
+//
+// previous values:
+//   default-font = ("Arial", "Liberation Sans", "Nimbus Sans", "DejaVu Sans"),
+//   bbf-raw-font = ("Courier New", "Courier", "Liberation Mono", "monospace")
+//
+// embedded in the CLI (no Sans fonts):
+//   Libertinus Serif, New Computer Modern, New Computer Modern Math,
+//   DejaVu Sans Mono
+//
+// should probably arrange to load some fonts so can guarantee availability

+// Arial is available on macOS and Liberation Sans on Linux
+#let default-font = ("Arial", "Liberation Sans")

+// DejaVu Sans Mono is embedded
+#let bbf-raw-font = ("DejaVu Sans Mono")

 // XXX should filter out things that need to be ignored
 #let bbf-passthrough(content) = { content }